New SEAT el-Born 2020: electric hatchback spied

-The SEAT el-Born concept was revealed at the 2019 Geneva Motor Show, with the company claiming at the time that it "answers the varied questions posed by the electric revolution and becomes a game changer in the process".
+The SEAT el-Born concept was revealed at the 2019 Geneva Motor Show, with the company claiming at the time that it "answers the varied questions posed by the electric revolution and becomes a game-changer in the process".
 It also said the el-Born "fuses the core aspects driving change in the automotive industry: electrification, autonomous driving, shared mobility and connectivity."

 As well as being electrically powered, the el-Born showcases extensive mobile and internet connectivity features, in line with market trends.
 The production version is set to go on sale later in 2020.
 The el-Born concept closely followed the reveal of the SEAT Minimo 'urban mobility' concept at the Mobile World Congress in Barcelona in 2019.

-The el-Born has a range of just over 260 miles, calculated under the latest WLTP testing procedure.
-Its 0-62mph time is given as 7.5 seconds.
-The car's 62kWh battery can be recharged in as little as 47 minutes using a 100kW DC fast-charging point.
+The el-Born is expected to have a range of just over 260 miles, calculated under the latest WLTP testing procedure.
+Its 0-62mph time is given as 7.5 seconds, while the car's 62kWh battery can be recharged in as little as 47 minutes using a 100kW DC fast-charging point.
 Total power output is just over 200bhp.

 SEAT says the el-Born's electric drivetrain has allowed the four wheels to be pushed to the corners of the car, giving it "more vibrant and energetic stance" than traditional internal-combustion-engined cars.

 Aerodynamics have had a major influence on the el-Born's looks, with the large SEAT 'S' logo flush with the body up front.
 There are cooling vents low down on the front of the car to channel air to the battery pack, but there’s no need for a conventional radiator.
 A set of 20-inch 'turbine' alloy wheels also contribute to aerodynamic efficiency, while there's a double-layer spoiler at the back.